openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 -  *Module level scope* is applicable for separate modules only.
 A name declared on the module level is accessible throughout the entire module.
-   The name can be accessed in other packages if exported.
+   The name can be accessed in other compilation units if exported.

 .. index::
    module level scope